swiss-ai/reasoning_getting-started/README.md

 Instructions for using the Clariden cluster at CSCS, working with SLURM, and creating and running containers in this environment.
 Tutorials at https://confluence.cscs.ch/spaces/KB/pages/272793684/CSCS+Knowledge+Base and Clariden https://confluence.cscs.ch/spaces/KB/pages/750223402/Alps+Clariden+User+Guide

+You should send your GitHub username to your supervisor so they can add you to the group repository

 **NOTE**: For support visit https://support.cscs.ch where you can find tutorials, join the CSCS Slack for questions, and submit tickets if things are not working